 Bryce Canyon National Park

 Despite its name, Bryce Canyon’s most famous feature is not a canyon at all, rather a naturally formed amphitheatre of red, white and orange hoodoos—rock pillars formed by frost weathering and erosion caused by streams and rivers—on the Paunsaugunt Plateau.
 While you will find hoodoos on every continent, Bryce has the largest number in the world.
-Early beginnings of human activity on the plateau remains a bit of a mystery to archaeologists, although artifacts from the Ancestral Pueblo and Fremont people from around the 12thC have been discovered.
+Early beginnings of human activity on the plateau remain a bit of a mystery to archaeologists, although artifacts from the Ancestral Pueblo and Fremont people from around the 12thC have been discovered.
 European Americans attempted to explore the region in the 18th and 19th centuries, however, it was difficult to reach.
 It was surveyed and mapped by John Wesley Powell in 1872, who kept many of its Paiute place names intact.

 Dead Horse Point State Park